oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

 * Created a Dataset in OCI Data Labeling, which imported the images from your Object Storage Bucket as records
 * Bulk-labeled the records in your OCI Data Labeling Dataset

-Now that you have loaded and labeled your dataset, you are ready to [proceed to Lab 2](#next) to train your own cell classifier!
+Now that you have loaded and labeled your dataset, you are ready to [proceed to Lab 2](#next) to train your own cell classifier with your labeled image data.

 ## Acknowledgements